inbravo/aws-feature-set/README.md

 ## ![](https://github.com/inbravo/aws-feature-set/blob/master/images/aws/ec2.png) EC2 : [Elastic Compute Cloud](https://aws.amazon.com/ec2)

-### EC2 Pricing
+### EC2 Features
 - On demand.
 Pay per hour of usage
 - Applications with short term, spiky usage patterns or unpredictable workloads that cannot be interrupted
 - New apps on AWS
 - Reserved pricing
 - Reserve capacity over significant period of time.
-Significant discount.
+Significant discount
 - Applications with steady or predictable usage over a period of time.
 Reserved capacity required.
 - Further discount if upfront payment
 - Spot pricing : When bid price is higher than Spot price, then you can provision it.
 When it goes lower, instance is terminated